-Sourdough Banana Bread is the best way to use up excess sourdough discard and overripe bananas.
+Sourdough Discard Banana Nut Bread is the best way to use up excess sourdough discard and overripe bananas.
 The perfect no waste bake, moist and plush with a rich banana and molasses flavor thanks to the addition of brown sugar, this Banana Bread comes together quickly with ingredients you probably already have in your pantry.

 Sponsored by Imperial Sugar